On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Conclusion

 \section{Conclusion}

-We have applied a new analysis technique, Latent Dirichlet Allocation, to characterize the spatio-temporal organization of the local heat flux.
-As a soft clustering method, LDA extracts probabilistic latent factors in the form of spatially localized motifs, from a collection of instantaneous fields.
+We have applied a new analysis technique, Latent Dirichlet Allocation, to characterize the spatio-temporal organization of fluctuations in Rayleigh-Bénard convection.
+The method is based on the inference of probabilistic latent factors, spatially localized motifs, from a collection of instantaneous fields.
+It provides a local yet compact description of the flow in terms of quantitative indicators such as the (spatial) size and the (temporal) weight of the motifs.
 The technique was applied to the vertical mid-plane of a Rayleigh-Bénard cubic cell in a range of Rayleigh numbers in $[10^6, 10^8]$.
-The method was found to be relatively robust with respect to the user-defined parameters.
-It was able to provide good reconstructions of the original database and to generate new data sets that captured key statistics of the snapshots.
+The method was found to be robust with respect to the user-defined parameters.
+When applied to the heat flux, it was found to provide good reconstructions of the snapshots and was able to generate new datasets that reproduced key statistics of the original one.

-The motif size and prevalence were found to vary across the cell.
-Different regions could be identified: the vertical boundary layers with frequent, elongated motifs, an entrainment region, where motifs had a rounder shape, but were generally oriented in the direction of the large-scale circulation, and the bulk region with infrequent motifs.
-A lack of spatial coherence was observed in the bulk at the highest Rayleigh number.
-The size of the motifs generally decreased with the Rayleigh number.

-For all Rayleigh numbers, the dominant motifs consisted of elongated vertical structures located mostly within the vertical boundary layer, at a height of $0.25 H$.
+For all Rayleigh numbers, dominant heat flux motifs consisted of elongated vertical structures located mostly within the vertical boundary layer, at a height of a quarter of the cell.
 The width of these motifs scaled with the boundary layer thickness.
-The prevalence of motifs was found to depend on the large-scale organization of the flow: two states could be identified - one corresponding to the large-scale circulation and one to a corner roll structure.
-The two states were characterized by different average prevalences which varied non-monotonically with the Rayleigh number.
-A simple model was able to relate the prevalences of the dominant motif associated with the two states with the average reorientation rate of the large-scale circulation in the cell.
+These motifs were found to be very well correlated with temperature motifs corresponding to plumes in their early formation stage (leaving plumes).
+The motif weights were found to depend on the large-scale organization of the flow: two states could be identified - one corresponding to the large-scale circulation and one to a corner roll structure.
+The two states were characterized by different average weights which varied non-monotonically with the Rayleigh number.
+A simple model was able to relate the weights of the dominant heat flux motif associated with the two states with the average reorientation rate of the large-scale circulation in the cell.
 This suggests that the model could be used as a predictor of this rate in cases where few or even no reorientations are observed.

-\backsection[Acknowledgements]{ This work was granted access to the HPC resources of IDRIS under the allocation 2023- AD012A62062R1 made by GENCI.
-We thank Anouar Soufiani and Philippe Rivière for helpful discussions about the manuscript.
-We are also grateful to Jean-Michel Dupays, Rémy Dubois and Camille Parisel for technical support and helpful discussions.}